Crit'Air and clean air zones

 High pollution levels are a particular issue in some of the larger urban areas across France.
 These often peak during the summer season, where warm weather and no winds can result in dangerous levels of smog forming.

 In order to comply with the emissions regulations, all vehicles being driven within a clean air zone must display a Crit'Air vignette in their windscreen.
-This small states which category the vehicle is assigned to, depending on their emissions (and consequently their age):
+This small sticker states which category the vehicle is assigned to, depending on their emissions (and consequently their age):

 Petrol & other fuels | - | - | 1997 - 2005 | 2006 - 2010 | 2011 - present | Zero emission | |||||